Faith/Spirituality & Climate Action

 The American Meteorological Society Committee on Spirituality, Multifaith Outreach, and Science (COSMOS)

 I developed and chair the AMS COSMOS, a committee that seeks to 1) develop community and fellowship amongst members of any faith/spiritual background and 2) be at the forefront of important topics related to the weather, water, climate enterprise, and faith.
-Initiatives include:
+Initiatives include (but not limited to):